 Push your easy-to-make button and do a happy dance.
 These irresistibly delicious vegetarian black bean burgers can be made and shaped ahead of time and then cooked when you’re ready to eat.
 The burgers are tasty and full of nutrient-dense ingredients.
 Black bean burgers also tic high on the health ruler…shhh…don’t tell your kids.
 Just don’t allow the words “healthy” and “vegetarian” to stop you from trying this recipe…trust me.

-Perfect for a summer dinner on the patio, a rainy evening inside, or as sliders for a game-day get-together, vegetarian black bean burgers can be flavored in just about any way in which your family likes.
+Perfect for a summer dinner on the patio, a rainy evening inside, or as sliders for a game-day get-together, vegetarian black bean burgers can be flavored in just about any way which your family likes.
 Try adding jalapeños, green bell peppers, gluten-free Panko bread crumbs, Ezekiel bread crumbs, cayenne pepper, frozen-organic corn, cumin, organic tomatoes with green chilies, fresh garlic, etc. The possibilities are endless.
 Also, for a vegan recipe, you can substitute the egg with 1 tbsp ground flax and 3 tbsp water.

 Vegetarian Black Bean Burgers Recipe

-- 1 (15-ounce) can no-salt-added organic black beans, rinsed, drain, and dry as much as possible
+- 1 (15-ounce) can of no-salt-added organic black beans, rinsed, drained, and dry as much as possible

 - 1 free-range egg